+Heating and hot water

+2

-Heating and hot water Repair category 1 Notes It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
+It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
 Service records should be obtained and checked.
 In the absence of service documentation further advice should be obtained from a qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the system.
+The central heating boiler is on dated lines.
+Further advice should be obtained from a gas safe registered contractor to fully ascertain the condition, life expectancy and efficiency of the system.

 Drainage

 Repair category 1

-Notes All foul and surface water drainage is assumed to be connected to the septic tank.
+Notes All foul and surface water drainage is assumed to be to the main public sewer.
 The system was not tested.
-Drainage arrangements should be confirmed.
-The maintenance liability, rights of access and SEPA consents should be confirmed.